Mastered by Guy at The Exchange: Lyrics

-This is Tundra's first album with vocals, and all but one of the tracks have vocals.
-The lyrics on Mastered by Guy at The Exchange have been described as stream of conscious and not being rich with subtext.
-Max Tundra refers to this on "Labial" with "I only sing about things that happen to me/ I never learned to fill my songs with allegory" The BBC noted recurring themes included "unaffected tales of Food Chemistry, bands splitting up, employment history and even an homage to video maker Michel Gondry." while Pitchfork noted theme of "girls he's loved or loves, complaints about his day jobs".
-The lyrics are also littered with musical references.
-References range from trance music and the band Yes where he sings "Downstair's they're playing trance again / that awful bendy guitar / up through the floor again / It's 9am till I cry / And Time and a Word my friend / Inspires me more than guitars".
-The lyrics to "MBGATE" are derived from a quote taken from The Third Policeman by Flann O'Brien.
-Pitchfork also described the song "Gondry" as a plea to filmmaker and music video director Michel Gondry to direct one for him with lyrics referencing his music videos for "Let Forever Be" and "Around the World".
+Mastered by Guy at The Exchange was Jacobs' first album with vocals, and all but one of the tracks have vocals; the lyrics of the songs on the album have been described as being stream of consciousness and are often not rich with subtext, instead being literal or didactic.
+Max Tundra refers to this on "Labial" with "I only sing about things that happen to me / I never learned to fill my songs with allegory".
+However, Jacobs also stated that not everything he wrote about actually happened; "half the lyrics on that album are true and half are false, but I'm not gonna tell you which half."
+The BBC noted themes including "unaffected tales of Food Chemistry, bands splitting up, employment history," while Pitchfork noted themes of "girls he's loved or loves, complaints about his day jobs", and various musical references.

+In "Merman", Jacobs wrote about his living situation in a flat where an upstairs neighbor regularly performed DJ sets: "Downstairs they're playing trance again / that awful bendy guitar / up through the floor again / It's 9am till I cry / And Time and a Word, my friend / inspires me more than guitars".
+The lyrics to "MBGATE" are derived from a passage taken from The Third Policeman by Flann O'Brien.
+Stylus Magazine described the album's first single, "Lysine", as comically resembling a nutrition manual; "many foods are rich in arginine, concentrate on the ones with more lysine".
+"Gondry" was written as a lighthearted plea to the French music video director Michel Gondry to direct a music video for Jacobs, with lyrics referencing his music videos for "Let Forever Be" and "Around the World".
 Gondry himself included the song at the end of his Work of Director retrospective on DVD.
-Stylus Magazine described the album's first single for "Lysine" as sounding like a nutrition manual with lyrics of "many foods are rich in arginine, concentrate on the ones with more lysine".
-Max Tundra has also stated that not everything he wrote about actually happened.
-In an interview with Stylus Magazine, he proclaimed that "half the lyrics on that album are true and half are false, but I'm not gonna tell you which half."

 Style

-Max Tundra's vocals have been described as "high, mellifluous" and that they resemble Scritti Politti's Green Gartside and Prince.
-The album's music style has been described by AllMusic as a "jumpy collision of found sounds, Squarepusher-type beat thrashes, and jaunty wrestling with "real" instrumentation."
-In a review from the BBC noted of "songs which shift gears regularly, ending up in places their openings barely hint at".
-The BBC pointed out "Cabasa" which "starts life as lopsided techno and ends up as a slice of piano driven barrelhouse boogie" and "Hilted" which "mutates from Commodore 64 game soundtrack to sunkissed acoustic guitar pop".
+Max Tundra's vocals were described as "high, mellifluous", resembling Scritti Politti's Green Gartside and Prince.
+The album's music style was described by AllMusic as a "jumpy collision of found sounds, Squarepusher-type beat thrashes, and jaunty wrestling with "real" instrumentation."
+A review from the BBC noted that the album's songs "shift gears regularly, ending up in places their openings barely hint at", pointing out "Cabasa" which "starts life as lopsided techno and ends up as a slice of piano driven barrelhouse boogie", and "Hilted" which "mutates from Commodore 64 game soundtrack to sunkissed acoustic guitar pop".
 The BBC's view was reflected in Stylus Magazine's review the album which stated that "You may have heard the pounding house anthem that "Labial" sounds vaguely like, but the prog flourishes will catch you off guard".